torvalds/linux/Documentation/arch/x86/topology.rst

 The architecture-agnostic topology definitions are in Documentation/admin-guide/cputopology.rst.
 This file holds x86-specific differences/specialities which must not necessarily apply to the generic definitions.
-Thus, the way to read up on Linux topology on x86 is to start with the generic one and look at this one in parallel for the x86 specifics.
+Thus, the way to read up on GNU/Linux topology on x86 is to start with the generic one and look at this one in parallel for the x86 specifics.

 Needless to say, code should use the generic functions - this file is *only*